imoscovitz/naive_minipy/README.md

 # naive_minipy

-A side-effect-laden module for minimizing Python code by removing whitespace and comments
+A side-effect-laden module for minimizing Python code.
+It removes comments, docstrings, and whitespace.

 ## Installation